 It is important to note that the OSBI, the District Attorney's Office, and any law enforcement agency that has records have the right to challenge your record expungement.
 If the agency feels that the public interest in knowing about your criminal history outweighs your right to privacy, they can and will protest the sealing of your records.
 You must have a competent attorney fighting on your behalf in order to overrule the challenges of the OSBI.

-For more information how to seal your record or to schedule a confidential case review, call (405) 418-8888 or submit the provided online case review form.
+For more information how to seal your record or to schedule a confidential case review with one of our expungement attorneys in Oklahoma City, call (405) 418-8888 or submit the provided online case review form.
 Do not let your record haunt you any longer.
 Call today.